 Managing “workers”: Most companies experience fluctuations in the frequency of certain operations like order processing.
 Because the number of software robots executing a process can easily be scaled up or down, RPA is able to largely eliminate the need to hire and dismiss employees to keep up with transactional or seasonal demand.
 Rather, companies can rely on software robots to meet these variations.

-Mergers and acquisitions: M&As can often be an HR headache because integrating platforms from the involved companies is difficult, if not impossible, especially if the platforms are incompatible.
+Mergers and acquisitions (M&A): M&As can often be an HR headache because integrating platforms from the involved companies is difficult, if not impossible, especially if the platforms are incompatible.
 Even more so, maintaining disparate applications can be costly and time-consuming.
 Through its interactions in the presentation layer, RPA is able to bridge various systems without requiring a restructuring of the existing set-up.

 Payroll: Especially when a company has weekly payroll or a considerable number of employees, completing payroll tasks involves large volumes of data entry.
 Because payroll is highly repetitive, it is a process that can be automated with RPA to increase accuracy and reduce processing time.